jeffbalagosa/100-days-of-code/log.md

 Worked on Front-End Course on Codecademy:

 - Finished the video I started yesterday.
 It did a good job reminding me the difference between the DOM and HTML.
 It also did a good job explaining parent/child relationships within a tree data structure.
-- Did some exercises and walkthroughs on changing and adding dom elements, both in HTML and CSS.
+- Did some exercises and walkthroughs on changing and adding DOM elements, both in HTML and CSS.

 ### Thoughts